Christmas is for the children – the children know this and start carefully putting together their desired selection of gifts long before Advent.

 03 Photo Calendar

-The photo calendar combines personal design with practical value as a gift .
-It's an excellent solution for all kids who can't find enough photos to put together a photo book.
+A photo calendar combines personal design with practical value as a gift .
+It's an excellent solution for kids who don't have enough photos to create a photo book.

 And it can even be made right before Christmas.
 All you need is a lot of creativity and a camera phone.